 What will I pay?

 Whichever university you choose, there are two costs that you'll need to consider - the cost of your tuition and your living costs.

-Like most English universities, the tuition fees for UK and EU students studying for their first undergraduate degree are £9,000 per year for all courses.
-Cambridge offers an exceptional undergraduate education and experience and we represent incredibly good value for money.
-No UK or EU student has to pay undergraduate tuition fees upfront or while they are studying.
-Instead, they can take out a government student loan that defers all payments until after they have got a job with a decent salary.
-More details about tuition fees for UK and EU students are available on the University website.
+As at most English universities, the tuition fee for UK students studying for their first undergraduate degree at Cambridge is £9,250 per year for all courses (the "Home" fee).
+No UK student has to pay undergraduate tuition fees upfront or while they are studying.
+Instead, they can take out a government student loan that defers all payments until after they have graduated and are earning above the threshold set by the government.

 For students applying from outside the EU, arrangements are different.
 Full details of international fees and bursaries are available on the University website.

 The Cambridge Bursary Scheme offers an unlimited number of bursaries to UK and EU students.
-This generous and very straightforward bursary scheme aims to ensure that students can meet the cost of their Cambridge education, regardless of background.
-Details of financial support for students from outside the EU are available on the University website.
+These bursaries are a 'gift' and, unlike student loans, do not need to be paid back.
+This generous bursary scheme aims to ensure that students can meet the cost of their Cambridge education, regardless of background.
+Students will automatically be assessed for the Cambridge bursary when applying for the government loan.

 Costs at Caius